dbduino-prjs/rpi-arduino-cloud/python/gpio-basic/README.md

 If you want to check what is the gpiochip and line that you have to use in the code, you can use the following command line commands.

-This is the output in a Raspberry PI 5
+This is an example of the output in a Raspberry PI 5
 ```
 $ sudo gpiodetect
 gpiochip0 [gpio-brcmstb@107d508500] (32 lines)